ThomasZehnder/swiss.avm.esp.modbus_2023/README.md

 After creating and saving the file or files you want to upload under the data folder, follow the next steps:

 * Click the PIO icon at the left side bar.
 The project tasks should open.
-* Select env:nodemcuv2 (it may different depending on the board you�re using).
+* Select env:nodemcuv2 (it may different depending on the board you are using).
 * Expand the Platform menu.
 * Select Build Filesystem Image.
 * Finally, click Upload Filesystem Image.